-- Undergraduate courses: You will require IELTS score of 6.0 (with 5.5 minimum in each skill) or an equivalent English Language qualification. - Postgraduate courses: You will require IELTS score of 6.5 (with 5.5 minimum in each skill) or an equivalent English Language qualification. - HNC/D courses: You will require IELTS score of 5.5 or an equivalent English Language qualification.
+- Undergraduate courses: You will require IELTS score of 6.0 (with 5.5 minimum in each skill) or an equivalent English Language qualification.
+The BA (Hons) English Literature will require an IELTS score of 6.5 (with a 5.5 minimum in each skill). - HNC/HND courses: You will require IELTS score of 5.5 or an equivalent English Language qualification.